WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 "SILENCE!"
 Xin yelled.
 Slamming his fist down and hitting a pressure switch.

-The voice output of every hologram in the room was immediately cut.
-Dropping the court into an eerie pantomime of its self.
+The voice output of every hologram in the room was immediately cut, dropping the court into an eerie pantomime of its self.

 Captains stood on the seats of their chairs.
 Faces contorted with rage.
 Mouthing violent, angry screams.
 But no words coming out.

 The other half of the courtroom was weeping openly.
 Throwing flowers and laurels in the air, which bounced oddly against the barriers of their holograms to fall back at their feet.

-Personnel scrambled among the room's tiered seating to put out any projectors that had caught fire.
+Personnel scrambled among the room's tiered seating to put out any fires that had started.
 &nbsp;

 Prinz_Eugen walked leisurely down the aisle.